 Hi!
 I’m Alison Smith.
-I’m a proud mama of a 5-year-old daughter and baby boy, wife to my amazing husband, Scott, and surrogate mom to dozens of children who laughed and wondered and dared and learned in my 4th grade classroom.
+I’m a proud mama of a 6-year-old daughter and 2-year-old son, wife to my amazing husband, Scott, and surrogate mom to dozens of children who laughed and wondered and dared and learned in my 4th grade classroom.
 Here’s the backstory…

 All my life I wanted to be a teacher.

 I got into my first classroom and with nervous anticipation, hoped I would be like the teachers in the movies – the inspirational ones that all the kids love, who make learning fun, and who care deeply about their students – definitely not like the crotchety old lady ones (why are these the only two movie role models for teachers?!)

 I cared so deeply – but just like many teachers, the realities of the teaching profession hit me hard.
 I had lessons fail, students act up, and colleagues take advantage of me.
 I was stressed, overwhelmed, had no personal life (what’s that?!), drank a couple glasses of wine with dinner, and ate cookies in the teachers lounge telling myself “I deserve this – it’s been a crappy day!”
 Sound familiar?